bitcoin/bitcoin/doc/masternode-budget.md

 Output: ```464a0eb70ea91c94295214df48c47baa72b3876cfb658744aaf863c7b5bf1ff0``` - This is the collateral hash, copy this output for the next step

 In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ DASH, _12_ times over the course of a year totaling _24000_ DASH.
+This proposal will pay _1200_ CRW, _12_ times over the course of a year totaling _24000_ CRW.

 **Warning -- if you change any fields within this command, the collateral transaction will become invalid.**